Lavender Patten

-Lavender Patten, Baroness Patten of Barnes (b.
-19 September 1944) is the wife of Chris Patten.
+Lavender Patten, Baroness Patten of Barnes (born 19 September 1944) is the wife of Chris Patten.
 From 1992 to 1997 she was the final British "First Lady" of Hong Kong.
 During her time in Hong Kong, she patronized 67 charities and organizations.
 She was the author of Hong Kong Journal in 1997.

 Early life and education

 Mary Lavender St. Leger Thornton was the third child of father Major John St. Leger Thornton (1911-1944), who was killed in action one month before she was born, and mother Joan Coulton Walker Smith (1907-1961), editor of The Builder magazine.
 Lavender was christened by the Bishop of Ripon at Ripon Cathedral.
 Her mother remarried in 1949.
 She had two older brothers, one step-brother and one step-sister.
 She attended Roedean School from 1955 to 1961.

 When Lavender was 16 her mother died in a car crash.
 Soon afterward her stepfamily moved to South Africa, leaving Lavender in England.
 She went on to develop a close relationship with the cartographer, Phyllis Pearsall, who had lived with Lavender's mother in Golders Green during the Blitz.
 Phyllis, known by her family as "Auntie Pig", had helped with Lavender's birth.
 During Lavender's time in Hong Kong, Pearsall would visit Lavender at Hong Kong's Government House every November.

 Lavender read classics at St Hilda’s College, Oxford, but changed to law.
 She graduated in 1962 and completed her Bar finals via correspondence course.
 While at Oxford University, Lavender began to date Chris Patten, a student at Balliol College.
 Howard Marks, a contemporary of Patten's at Balliol, wrote in his memoir that he would "let [Chris] sneak his girlfriend, Lavender, through my window".

 After graduating, Chris moved to America and Lavender called off their engagement, marrying another Oxford student, John Millen, in 1966.
 They divorced two years later.
 She resumed her relationship with Chris, and they married in London on 11 September 1971.
 They have three daughters, including the actor Alice Patten.
 In the 1970s Lavender Patten was "famous for her un-Toryish dress sense".